GoogleCloudPlatform/cloud-sql-go-connector/README.md

 ## Usage

-This package provides several functions for authorizing and encrypting connections on your behalf.
-Typically, these functions will pass these connections to the driver while interacting with your database.
+This package provides several functions for authorizing and encrypting connections.
+These functions can be used with your database driver to connect to your Cloud SQL instance.

 The instance connection name for your Cloud SQL instance is always in the format "project:region:instance".